-Kupando is a biopharmaceutical company focused on developing TLR 4/7 agonists to enhance innate immunity.
-The company aims to provide cancer patients with safe and affordable immunotherapy while also creating immunostimulatory drugs to prevent infectious diseases.
-By targeting toll-like receptors that detect cancer and infection markers, Kupando’s therapies activate the innate immune system, allowing healthcare providers to effectively treat both cancer and infectious diseases.
+KUPANDO is an innovative biopharmaceutical company focused on developing TLR 4/7 agonists to enhance innate immunity.
+The company aims to deliver safe and affordable immunotherapy options for cancer patients, while also creating immunostimulatory drugs designed to prevent infectious diseases.
+KUPANDO's research targets toll-like receptors that play a crucial role in identifying cancer and infection markers, which subsequently activate the innate immune system.
+By concentrating on these mechanisms, KUPANDO seeks to provide effective treatment solutions for both cancer and infectious diseases, making significant strides in the field of immunotherapy.

 NeoPrediX